Linthwaite Family

 I may only have 3000 people in my tree and my journey is only beginning but I look forward to the many surprises to come and the people, many long dead, that I can discover and bring back to life even if in name only.

 We are the chosen.
 In each family there is one who seems called to find the ancestors.
-To put flesh on their bones and make them live again.
-To tell the family story and to feel that somehow they know and approve.
-Doing genealogy is not a cold gathering of facts but, instead, breathing life into all who have gone before.
-We are the story tellers of the tribe.
-All tribes have one.
-We have been called, as it were, by our genes.
+To put flesh on their bones and make them live again, to tell the family story and to feel that somehow they know and approve.

-Those who have gone before cry out to us: Tell our story.
-So, we do.
 In finding them, we somehow find ourselves.
-How many graves have I stood before now and had a tear in my eye?
+How many graves have I stood before now and cried?
 I have lost count.
 How many times have I told the ancestors, "You have a wonderful family; you would be proud of us."
 How many times have I walked up to a grave and felt somehow there was love there for me?
 I cannot say.

 Researching family, both ancestors and living relatives, is a wonderful obsession hobby and most of the time you are plodding away on your own.
 Sometimes it is frustrating but much of the time it is super rewarding, especially when you experience those times where you have been looking for something/someone for months, maybe years, and you eventually come across the information you were looking for.
 There's no feeling like it.